inBeat/inbeat-website/content/top-influencers/tiktok/cooking/canada/_index.md

 ---
-title: Top 10 Cooking TikTok Influencers In Canada In 2023
+title: Top 10 Cooking TikTok Influencers In Canada In 2024
 description: >-
-  Find top cooking TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #foryoupage #food #cooking.
+  Find top cooking TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #foryoupage #food #vegan.
 platform: TikTok
-hits: 327
+hits: 323
-text_top: See the best TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: Our platform holds 327 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our platform aggregates 323 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "thehermitdruid"
     fullname: >-